China’s First Quarter GDP Performance Should Not Fool Investors

 “Infrastructure stimulus could lift growth over the projection horizon, but it could lead to a further build-up of imbalances and capital misallocation, and thereby weaker growth in the medium term… The stimulus risks increasing once again corporate sector indebtedness and, more generally, reversing progress in deleveraging,” the OECD report stated (Reuters).

 Another big problem with Chinese GDP is that official statistics can be pretty misleading.
-The government has been known to fudge data in order to present an “everything is all right” picture to the public and the world.
-For instance, the Party secretary of Liaoning admitted in 2017 that they had exaggerated the 2016 GDP for the province by more than 23 percent.
+The government has been known to fudge data to present an “everything is all right” picture to the public and the world.
+For instance, the Party Secretary of Liaoning admitted in 2017 that they had exaggerated the 2016 GDP for the province by more than 23 percent.
 Last year, the administration of Inner Mongolia revised its 2017 revenues down by over 14 percent.

 The GDP figures cannot be trusted as the government has been known to fudge data in order to present an ‘everything is alright’ picture to the public and the world.